fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``logs``
 ~~~~~~~~

-- The ``logs`` option sets the log directory that is used for logged data.
+- The ``logs`` option sets the log directory that contains logged data.
 It needs to
   be writable by the pretalx process.
 - **Environment variable:** ``PRETALX_FILESYSTEM_LOGS``
 - **Default:** A directory called ``logs`` in the ``data`` directory (see above).